We made a magazine about content trends surfaced by visual intelligence. So we partnered with trend forecasting authority WGSN to talk about it.

 Macro trends either define or disrupt an industry, whereas micro trends explode and tend to disappear soon thereafter—hello, fidget spinner...or shall we say, goodbye.

+It's all math and magic.
 "It's kind of a slogan to help people understand how we do what we do," muses Sarah.
-The math part alluding to using proprietary data from a number of in-house tools that inform strategy on an ecomm or behavioral level.
+The math part alludes to using proprietary data from a number of in-house tools that inform strategy on an ecomm or behavioral level.
 "And the magic..." she pauses, "without sounding too egotistical, is us."
 Fair statement.